shelepuginivan/hakutest/docs/handbook/advanced/01-security.md

 This will make Hakutest unusable as students will not be able to access the tests.

+### Applying "Abort all requests" policy to student interface

+Similar to the previous mistake, this makes Hakutest unusable for students.

 ### Changing dialect without changing the DSN